 Let’s begin by looking at the classic marketing funnel which I’m sure most of you will be familiar with:

 Now, before we begin I should state that this funnel is for illustrative purposes only.
-There is no such thing as a marketing funnel as drawn above, only a series of interactions people go through with your company (and other companies) as they make their way from being a complete stranger to loyal customer.
+There is no such thing as a marketing funnel as drawn above, only a series of interactions people go through with your company (and other companies) as they make their way from being a complete stranger to a loyal customer.
 In short, each marketing funnel is unique.

 Here is what each step of the funnel means in the above diagram: